In collaboration with:

 About the Artists

 The Eybler Quartet came together in late 2004 to explore the works of the first century and a half of the string quartet, with a healthy attention to lesser known composers such as their namesake, Joseph Leopold Edler von Eybler.
 The group brings a unique combination of talents and skills: razor-sharp ensemble skills, technical prowess, expertise in period instrument performance and an unquenchable passion for the repertoire.
-The Toronto- based ensemble’s live performances have consistently garnered praise as “glowing and committed”, “spirited” and “lively and energizing”.
-Their recording of Joseph Haydn’s Op.
-33 String Quartets for the Analekta label was called “simply a treasure” by Early Music America, “the tempos are beautifully chosen, the ensemble perfect, and the intonation absolutely pure.
+The ensemble’s live performances based in Toronto, have consistently garnered praise as “glowing and committed”, “spirited” and “lively and energizing”.
+Their recording of Joseph Haydn’s String Quartets, Op.33 for the Analekta label was called “simply a treasure” by Early Music America.
+The online review added “the tempos are beautifully chosen, the ensemble perfect, and the intonation absolutely pure.
 This is music-making that reflects the deeply human and attractive qualities found in Haydn the composer—good humor, wit, and invention.”
 Their recording with clarinetist Jane Booth won praise from Gramophone for being “totally engaging performances that breathe life into Backofen’s music”.
-Their most recent release, Beethoven Quartets, Opus 18 nos.
-1-3 garnered this praise from Gramophone: “…the revelations flood in: the swiftness with which the Eyblers take the great Adagio of Op.
-18 No. 1 allows violinist Aisslinn Nosky’s almost vibrato-free period-instrument tone to sound breathtakingly fragile.”
-Violinist Julia Wedman and violist Patrick G. Jordan are members of Tafelmusik Baroque Orchestra; Violinist Aisslinn Nosky is concertmaster of the Handel and Haydn Society and Principal Guest Conductor of the Niagara Symphony Orchestra; Julia and Aisslinn are also members of I FURIOSI Baroque Ensemble.
-Cellist Margaret Gay is much in demand as both a modern and period instrument player.
-This summer the group will again be on the faculty at the Banff Centre as part of the EQ: Evolution of the String Quartet program.
+Their most recent release, Beethoven Quartets, Opus 18 nos.1-3 garnered this praise from Gramophone: “…the revelations flood in: the swiftness with which the Eyblers take the great Adagio of Op.18 No.1 allows violinist Aisslinn Nosky’s almost vibrato-free period-instrument tone to sound breathtakingly fragile.”
+Violinist Julia Wedman and violist Patrick G. Jordan are members of Tafelmusik Baroque Orchestra.
+Violinist Aisslinn Nosky is concertmaster of the Handel and Haydn Society and Principal Guest Conductor of the Niagara Symphony Orchestra.
+Julia and Aisslinn are also members of I FURIOSI Baroque Ensemble.
+Cellist Margaret Gay is in demand as both a modern and period instrument player.
+This past summer, the group was again on the faculty at the Banff Centre as part of the EQ: Evolution of the String Quartet program.